Promise), most of them will serve as the extensions to or the improvements of the existing syntaxes and features to make developers’ lives easier.

 return keyword.
 This is because the arrow function knows to return an expression that comes after

 We can even remove the parentheses around the function argument if there is only 1 argument provided.

 What is this?

-With a brief introduction to the arrow function completed, let’s now look at the main topic of this article, which is to understand what
+With the brief introduction to arrow function completed, let’s now look at the main topic of this article, which is to understand what

 this refers to within an arrow function (yes, I used the title of this article to mean the